DIY HEALTH CARE

 Sage Salvia officinalis or sage has gray-green leaves.
 The herb is native to the Middle East and Mediterranean region.

 Tansy Tanacetum vulgare or common tansy has fern-like leaves and yellow flowers.
 It is popular in folk medicine.
 The herb has been used to lower inflammation, relieve migraines, ease nerve pain, and treat parasitic infections.
-Continue reading on this website to find out the rest of powerful parasite-killing herbs.

 Considered an amazing all-around healer that is one of the best things you can take.
 A natural antibiotic that strengthens the body.
 Claimed to be almost a heal-all; good for any bodily disease or infection.